Top 7 Principles for a Successful Website Design/Redesign

-Nothing frustrates me more than a client who has recently spent tens of thousands of dollars in getting an expensive website overhaul without putting a great deal of thought into understanding buyer personas, user experience (UX) principles, and digital marketing basics.
+Nothing frustrates me more than a client who has recently spent tens of thousands of dollars in getting an expensive website design overhaul without putting a great deal of thought into understanding buyer personas, user experience (UX) principles, and digital marketing basics.

 81% of your prospects go to your website to “check you out” before they even think of contacting you.
 What’s more important is that 51.3% of your prospects will rule out a firm before even talking to them.
 (Hinge Marketing, 2015).